-Homework 2C: Graphs
+Homework 2B: Graphs

-Homework 2C expectations
+Homework 2B expectations

 Read through the entire homework before starting to answer a question.
+All of the coding required was included in Chapter 4 of Mike’s Biostatistics Book.
+See also relevant tutorials in R work.

 How to work this homework